chili-epfl/justhink-HMM/README.md

 states and gaze patterns for each team for time windows of 10 seconds in a non-incremental format.

 ## Installation
-The libraries we use for this methodology are listed in requirements.txt.
+The libraries we use for this methodology are listed in `requirements.txt`.

 ## Structure

-- src: contains an analysis notebook for each of the learner types.
+- `src` : contains an analysis notebook for each of the learner types.
-- results: contains the reference result notebooks mentioned in the paper.
+- `results` : contains the reference result notebooks mentioned in the paper.